danwent/Perspectives/README.md

 You can run Perspectives in Firefox using *Menu -> Add-ons -> Extensions -> (Tools icon) -> Install Add-On From File* and opening the ```Perspectives.xpi``` file.

+Or use 'make install-fx' to build and install in a single step.
+This assumes Firefox exists in your path.

 To debug the extension:

 * Download the latest [Firefox Aurora build 31](https://www.mozilla.org/firefox/channel/#aurora).